 Are you are happy with the level of care that you are providing?
 It may be that you are taking on a lot purely because that is what needs to be done or it is what you feel is expected of you.
 If you feel it is too much or that you cannot cope it is important to let the social worker know.
 You are not expected to take on caring work that you are struggling or unhappy with.

 Are your care needs being met?
 It may be helpful to make a note of these before you have your appointment.

 What do you do in your caring role?
 It can be useful to note down what you do as part of your caring role and how it affects the rest of your life.

 The assessment can take place with the person you are caring for.
 If, however, you would feel more comfortable on your own or you have something you wish to disclose in private then you can request a separate appointment.
-If you feel you would like some moral support or perhaps someone to help speak up for you then you can also take an advocate or a family member/friend along with.
-If you are not able to cover everything you want to talk about then the social worker will be able to arrange for a follow up appointment to take place at a later date.
+You can also take someone along with you for support if you wish.

-Carer’s UK has an excellent section giving details on carer’s assessments here including a checklist to help you get ready for the assessment.
+Carer’s UK has lots of information to help you get ready for the assessment.